-L. Zhang et al., "A Time Domain Approach to Estimate Current Draw from SMT Decoupling Capacitors," Proceedings of the International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+L. Zhang et al., "A Time Domain Approach to Estimate Current Draw from SMT Decoupling Capacitors," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 2, pp. 377 - 382, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering